KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-01ZM by rubinho101](https://github.com/rubinho101/MMM-01ZM)

 1. Typo: Found `MagicMirror2` in file `readme.md`: Replace it with `MagicMirror²`.
+2. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-1-Second-A-Day by GaryLChew](https://github.com/GaryLChew/MMM-1-Second-A-Day)

 1. No image found.
 2. Typo: Found `Magic Mirror` in file `MMM-1-Second-A-Day.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-2Day-NOAA-Forecast by jinserk](https://github.com/jinserk/MMM-2Day-NOAA-Forecast)